sirech/homepage2/src/pages/articles/2020-12-06-provisioning-an-application-load-balancer-with-terraform/index.md

 }
 ```

+Unlike NLBs, you can't set static IPs for an ALB.

 ### Listeners

 For an ALB, our listeners have to be either `HTTPS` or `HTTP`.
 We can choose to do SSL termination at this stage.
 Let's see an example.